mnielsen/finding_scenius/finding_scenius.md

 ## Maybe Florence was just the right place at the right time?

-Another way we might find to deny the importance of scenius is to say that maybe Florence was the right place at the right time?

-To see what I mean, suppose it is the 18th century, and you hear of a gold rush in some location.
-People rush out, dig for gold, and then an unusually large fraction of them become wealthy.
-Should we conclude from this that there was some special scenius in that location that imbued those people with a special talent for generating wealth?
+Imagine it is the 18th century.
+You are living in New York and you hear the first news of a major gold strike in California.
+Many people rush out to California, dig for gold, and then an unusually large fraction of them become wealthy.
+Should we conclude from this that there was some special scenius in California that imbued those people with a special talent for generating wealth?
+Were they picking up special wealth-generating skills from their friends and colleagues?

-The answer, obviously, is no, except in the trivial sense that the ground did contain a larger-than-average amount of gold.
-In particular, it would be wrong to attribute the wealth to anything particularly important in the social environment.
+The answer, obviously, is no, it would be wrong to attribute the wealth to anything particularly important in the social environment.

-**Wasn't it just that Florence was the right place at the right time?** In this explanation, we say that a few things came together:
+Rather, they chose to put themselves in the right place at the right time.
-  (1) the ideas, techniques and technologies of art had advanced to a point where it opened up a whole new world of artistic possibilities; (2) Florence already had a community of artists who were already on the leading edge (true); and (3) the success of the Medici and other families created a business model to support artistic endeavours.

-## Scenius as a causal factor

-An interesting contrast to Florence is the small town of Los Alamos during World War II.
-Living in the town were scientific luminaries such Feynman, Fermi, Bethe, and (on occasion) Bohr and von Neumann.

-This is a galaxy of talent not unlike Florence in the 15th century.
-But, of course, the environment in Los Alamos did not _create_ such talent.
-Most of the luminaries in town were already exceptionally accomplished _before_ going to Los Alamos.
-Perhaps the environment did make some positive difference to their future accomplishments, but it seems unlikely that it was primarily the environment which caused their future accomplishments.

-By contrast, the great painters of Florence named above were all born in Florence, or in the countryside nearby.
-And so it really was living in Florence during the 15th century which helped _cause_ these people to become much better painters.
+You can make a similar case for Florence.
+There is a sense in which in the 15th century Florence was a rich frontier waiting to be mined for great art, not unlike the California gold fields.
+At least three factors contributed to Florence being such a frontier: (1) it had been a leading European center for art for hundreds of years; (2) the rise of the Medici family created a business model to support a large number of artistic endeavours; and (3) the ideas, techniques and technologies of art had advanced to a point where they open up a whole new world of artistic possibilities.

+Any one of these three things would not have been enough to establish Florence as pre-eminent not just in its time, but arguably for all time.
+But with all three factors occurring in the same place, Florence became _the place_ to be for ambitious artists.

+This explanation for Florence's pre-eminence is subtly different from Eno's explanation of scenius.
+It's not that the great painters of Florence were learning and benefiting from each other.
+Instead, in this explanation they were benefting from being at .
+Essentially, they were first on the scene, just as a new vein of gold was found, and were able to cart most of it away.

 # How to find scenius